Openfisca-NSW/openfisca_windows_tutorial/README.md

 # A tutorial to getting OpenFISCA working on Windows.

 Good morning.
+Evening, afternoon, whatever.
+Time is a construct.

 This is a guide for getting OpenFISCA working on a Windows machine, written specifically from a non-tech, policymaker background.

-This guide is specific to the OpenFISCA NSW implementation (but most of the principles should work for other jurisdictions, too.)
+This guide is written with the intent of working with the OpenFISCA NSW implementation (but most of the principles should work for other jurisdictions, too.)

-And more specifically this is written for DPIE SPB, who are going to be implementing Rules as Code for the ESS, using OpenFISCA.

-(Forking of this tutorial for other jurisdictions is welcome.)
+More specifically, this guide was written for the Sustainability Programs Branch in the Department of Planning, Industry and Environment - with the intent of distributing to other policyamkers without an existing knowledge of OpenFISCA.

+Forking of this repository/guide for your specific jurisdiction is welcome - please credit @liamdmccann for the initial guide. :)

+## Guide Principles

+This guide is written to the concept of, you can give this guide to a policymaker and they can get themselves set up in OpenFISCA without requiring technical assistance.

+If you're a policymaker/rulemaker/program delivery staff, you should be able to get from this section of the guide to being fully up and running in OpenFISCA, without requiring assistance from your technical staff.

+However, you'll likely run into issues through this process - there's some level of technical complexity involved with this.
+Due to this, this guide is perpetually incomplete.

+If you run into a problem that isn't covered by this guide, the best way to respond is to submit a pull request to this repository.
+That way, not only can you get an answer to your question, but you can contribute to the knowledge in this document through resolving your issue!

+If you're coming at this from a strong programming/coding background, this guide might be a bit simple to you - I'm going to explain a bunch of core code concepts for the policy/program maker who may not have them.

+Let's get started.

+## Prerequisites

 This guide assumes you have:
 - some knowledge of coding, specifically Python, but probably not an expert